Skip to content

 Cora PPM's 2026 roadmap includes predictive, optimization, and agentic AI—capabilities that Microsoft is still building into Copilot and Planner.

-According to Gartner, by 2028, PPM leaders with AI-ready data foundations will achieve 70% higher AI accuracy and better investment returns
+According to Gartner, by 2028, PPM leaders with AI-ready data foundations will achieve 70% higher AI accuracy and better investment returns.

 Cora PPM's position: Organizations choosing Cora PPM post-Project Online are investing in AI-ready PPM infrastructure today, not waiting 2+ years for Microsoft to build it into Planner.
 Cora PPM's unified portfolio data model is already structured to power these AI capabilities at scale.

-Why this matters for your organization:
+Why this matters for your organization at end of Project Online life

 Cora PPM's advantage is strategic focus on organizations with SAP environments, regulated industry requirements, and portfolio complexity—the exact context many Microsoft Project Online customers already operate in.